Visitors inside the Colosseum underground chambers

 Why the Colosseum Underground Needs Advance Planning

 The Colosseum's underground — the Hypogeum, where gladiators and wild animals waited in cells beneath the arena floor — isn't part of standard admission.
-It's a separately ticketed, time-released, capacity-controlled experience, and demand far outstrips supply.
+It's a separately ticketed, time-released, capacity-controlled experience: groups are capped at just 25 people including the guide, and only about 2% of Colosseum visitors reach the underground on any given day.
+Demand far outstrips supply.
 If walking those tunnels is on your Rome itinerary, treat it like booking a flight: pick your date and lock it in early.
 Hesitate, and you'll either pay a premium or settle for leftover slots that don't fit your schedule.

 Don't need the underground?
 You can book official-style Colosseum + Forum + Palatine entry (with audio-guide) directly on GetYourGuide — no 30-day midnight scramble required.